Steven Fairweather: 2017–2021

 In April 2018, Fairweather founded Stranger Radio, an online radio station that he curates.

 In July 2020, Fairweather published The Colebrook Library – selected poems 1995–2000.
 Containing writings from his teenaged years exploring isolation, loss, romantic relationships, and addiction.

 2022–present

-In January 2023, The Colebrook Library – selected poems 1995–2000.
-Fairweathers book of poetry was re-released in both paperback and kindle versions.
+In January 2023, The Colebrook Library – Selected Poems 1995–2000, Fairweather’s collection of early poetry, was re-released in paperback and Kindle formats.